-THC, or Delta 9 THC, is the most famous compound the cannabis plant produces because it’s the primary psychoactive cannabinoid — and this small compound is mainly responsible for the marijuana plant’s legal issues.
+THC (tetrahydrocannabinol), or Delta 9 THC, is the most commonly known compound that the cannabis plant produces and is also the primary psychoactive cannabinoid — and this small compound is mainly responsible for the marijuana plant’s legal issues.

 When consumed, THC interacts with specific receptors in the central nervous system, the CB1 receptor, which is part of the endocannabinoid system.

 The activation at the CB1 receptor sites triggers a series of biochemical reactions that involve changes in perception, enhanced pleasure, loss of coordination, and deep relaxation that is often associated with being high.